Last Updated: May 20, 2022

 Close Focus Distance

 Birding is an exciting hobby that allows you to explore birdlife without intruding.
-That being the case, the binoculars you get should let you in on the action happening near and far.
+That being the case, the binoculars you get. like the best 10x42 binoculars, should let you in on the action happening near and far.
 Near you, it's called the close focus distance.

 Binoculars with a close focus distance of under 10 feet have sharp focus when viewing birds on trees just off your deck.
 It's such great detail that if your pair has a smartphone adapter, you'll want to capture the beautiful pictures of birds at such a close distance.